axiros/pycond/README.md

 - Builtin state lookups: Not cached
 - Custom `lookup` functions: Not cached (you can implment caching within those functions)
-- Lookup provider return values: Cached, i.e. called only once
+- Lookup provider return values: Cached, i.e. called only once, per data set
-- Named conditions (see below): Cached
+- Named condition sets (see below): Cached

 ## <a href="#toc40">Named Conditions: Qualification</a>

-Instead of just delivering booleans, pycond can be used to qualify a whole set of information about data, like so:
+Instead of just delivering booleans, pycond can be used to determine a whole set of information about data declaratively, like so:

 ```python